This post was first published in 2010 and now re-published with fresh and new content and new pictures.

 - To the scraped coconut add the green chillies, chopped onions, ginger and the freshly ground spice mix and blend them together in mixer to smooth paste.
 If requires add very little water during blending.

-- Remove it from the pan and to the same oil add the bay leaves and the above paste.
+- Remove the prawns from the pan and to the same oil add the bay leaves, cinnamon and the prepared masala paste.

 - Check the seasonings, stir in the concentrated coconut milk and add a dollops of butter before serving.